redhajuanda/kuysor/README.md

 ### Configuring Options (Optional)

-You can configure Kuysor with default settings such as database dialect, default limit, and struct tags.
+You can configure Kuysor with default settings such as default limit, and struct tags.

 ```go
 package main